fiws/clu/README.md

 ## Commands

-usage: `node server [options] <verb>` these only work if you have the 'cli' option enabled.
+usage: `node server [options] <verb>`

+These only work if you have the 'cli' option enabled.

 ### repl
 Only works if you `clu.use(clu.repl())`